hammerdirt/water-quality-2016-2017/README.md

 There are three workbooks :

 1 - Preparing the data: we go through all the gymnastics necesary to  make JSON output for other applications.
-Our end-use is is a web based app that has the same output as the notebook.
+Our end-use is a web based app that has the same output as the notebook.

 2- Output for hdhc: The JSON output is used to make the various charts